 A sum of my creative work can be found at: www.minorisanchizfung.com

 I am a Raleigh native, and joined the Cycle Logic team in the Spring of 2018.
-Growing up, I loved riding bikes, and since starting this job I have enjoyed the process of learning to maintain and repair a myriad of different types of wheeled machines.
+Growing up I loved riding bikes, and since starting this job I have enjoyed the process of learning to maintain and repair a myriad of different wheeled machines.
 I find it a unique and exciting opportunity to work in a space in our community that embraces the history and traditions of cycling, and am looking forward to what comes next as the shop continues to grow and thrive in yet another new era.

 I work also as a photographer and graphic designer, and hope to use these skills to help tell our story as we press on.